petebachant/rl4fisheries/README.md

 calkit run train-rl-algos
 ```

-Similarly, to train all non-RL policies ('fixed policies' in the paper) in the 3 scenarios, run
+Similarly, to train all non-RL policies ('fixed policies' in the paper) in the 3 scenarios, run:

 ```sh
 calkit run tune-fixed-policies